Resource Facilitator, Omaha & Northeastern Nebraska

 - Follow up to ensure that the services and supports provided are appropriate, timely, and identified goals and objectives are met.

-Facilitating community outreach and program development across the state and lifespan.
+Facilitating and documenting community outreach and program development across the state and lifespan.

 - Provide outreach so that area residents, community leaders, community organizations, churches, schools, and businesses are aware of the services available.